NeilJustice/Cloudundancy/README.md

 [![Standard](https://img.shields.io/badge/c%2B%2B-17-blue.svg)](https://en.wikipedia.org/wiki/C%2B%2B17) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Cloudundancy is a C++ command line program which quickly copies a configurable list of files and folders to multiple destination folders to achieve cloud-redundant and device-redundant backups.
+Cloudundancy is a C++ command line program which quickly copies a configurable list of files and folders to a configurable list of destination folders to achieve cloud-redundant and device-redundant backups of business-critical files.

 For example, in a Cloudundancy.ini file, destination folders could be configured to be a Google Drive folder, a Microsoft OneDrive folder, and two USB drives to achieve the peace of mind that comes with having cloud-redundant and device-redundant backups of business-critical files.

+On Windows, Google Drive and Microsoft OneDrive folders automatically upload their contents to their respective clouds.
+On Linux, command line invocations of Google Drive and Microsoft OneDrive command line utilities would have to be added after a command line which runs Cloudundancy.

 |Cloudundancy Build Type|Build Status|
 |----------|------------|